InstitutionalGrammar/IG-Book/features.md

 Example: ```A(Individuals) D(must [NOT]) I(violate) Bdir(public order), or else O{A(enforcement officials) D(must) I(intervene)}.```

 The second observation refers to the common combination of terms in natural language, such as the combination of selected components (e.g., multiple actors and actions, such as ``Individuals may not enter or leave dwellings during curfew.``) in a single statement.
-Such statements can conceptually decomposed into logically-combined *atomic institutional statements* to capture the institutional content in detail and semantically precise.
+Such statements can be conceptually decomposed into logically-combined *atomic institutional statements* to capture the institutional content in detail and with semantic precision.
 This form of nesting is referred to as *horizontal nesting*, since the evaluation of one statement (unlike in the vertical case) is in principle not conditional on the other.

 Example: ```A(Individuals) D(may [NOT]) I((enter [AND] leave)) Bdir(dwellings) Cac(during curfew).```, which is conceptually equivalent to